-The Company shall issue additional 1,969,425 shares to the Dealership Operators to fully satisfy the Compensation Shares, which was recognized as payable for dealership settlement at the fair value by reference to the quoted price of Company's ordinary share at the commitment date with subsequent changes in fair value reflected in provision for dealership settlement.
-The payable for dealership settlement was \$2,245 as of December 31, 2021, and the expenses related to provision for dealership settlement was \$11,142 for the year then ended.
+The Company shall issue additional 1,969,425 shares to the Dealership Operators to fully satisfy the Compensation Shares, which was recognized as payables loss related to provision for dealership settlement with a corresponding accrual of for dealership settlement at the fair value by reference to the quoted price of Company's ordinary share at the commitment date with subsequent changes in fair value reflected in provision for dealership settlement, pursuant to ASC 718 The payables accrued for dealership settlement were \$2,245 as of December 31, 2021.
+The total loss related to provision of the 7,172,529 Compensation Shares to the Dealership Operators for the dealership settlement was \$11,142 for the year then ended.